 Students are expected to track their activities and hours via the Community Service Verification Form and submit it to the Volunteer Service Coordinator for approval.

-To learn more about TASIS Dorado’s community service efforts and requirements, please contact Laura Ramos at email@example.com.
+To learn more about TASIS Dorado’s community service efforts and requirements, please click the Volunteer Service Programs and Opportunities button below or contact Laura Ramos at firstname.lastname@example.org.